groff_diff(7) — Linux manual page

 extend over more than one line.

-.soquiet ["]file
+.soquiet file

 As “so”, but no warning is emitted if file does not exist.

-is empty.
+of special fonts is made empty.

 .spreadwarn [limit]

-Emit a “break” warning if the additional space inserted for
+Emit a break warning if the additional space inserted for

 each space between words in an output line adjusted to both